-Safety and security within undergraduate residence halls is the joint responsibility of the Offices of Residence Life and Housing and Security Police.
+Safety and security within undergraduate residence halls is the joint responsibility of the Offices of Community Standards and Housing and Security Police.
 Entrances to residence halls are generally locked at all times except during move-in and move-out.
+Student ID cards are required to operate the locks on exterior residence hall entrances.
 Residents of graduate student housing are responsible for maintaining security in their apartments by keeping doors and windows secured.

 Alcohol and Other Drugs

 Consistent with its educational mission, the University provides information about alcohol and drug use, as well as alternatives to the use of alcohol in social settings or to reduce stress.
-Additional information is available from the Office of Alcohol and Drug Education (574-631-7970) and the University Counseling Center (574-631-7336).
-University employees may also call the LifeWorks at 1-888-267-8126 for information or assistance programs.
+Additional information is available for students from the Office of Alcohol and Drug Education (574-631-7970) and the University Counseling Center (574-631-7336).
+University employees may call LifeWorks at 1-888-267-8126 for information or assistance programs.

 University Disciplinary Procedures